mozilla-services/addon-shipping/README.md

+# 301 Moved Permanently

+This repo has been shrunk down and moved to https://github.com/mozilla-services/sign-xpi/.
+What remains is left here for historical purposes only.

 # About

 This project uses AWS Step Function state machines to manage the workflow for shipping system addons.
 This project is **EXPERIMENTAL**.
 The goal is to learn and determine if AWS Step Functions are appropriate for managing addon work flows.